Four GMA Dove Award Nominations for Jeff Bumgardner - Southern Gospel News SGN Scoops Digital

-Four GMA Dove Award Nominations for Jeff BumgardnerWritten by SGN Scoops Staff on August 24, 2018 – 4:29 am -
+Four GMA Dove Award Nominations for Jeff BumgardnerWritten by Staff on August 27, 2018 – 6:31 am -

 NASHVILLE, Tenn – Sunset Gallery Music is proud to congratulate exclusive songwriter, Jeff Bumgardner, on his four GMA Dove Award nominations.
 Jeff is a past recipient of three GMA Dove Awards and has written three number one songs.